hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 before starting to read data from the new one.
 Jet would also need to ensure that the new shard's data can't possibly overtake the old ones data inside the Jet pipeline.
 Currently, Jet does not have a mechanism to ensure this for such a distributed source.
+Best to time resharding to when there are lulls in the data flow.

 The problem scenario for the sink is the ingestion data rate of a shard being tripped.
 A KDS shard has an ingestion rate of 1MiB per second.
 If